maxim-zhao/sms-vgm-player/src/readme.txt

 - The visualisations are not too intelligent, they just look at frequency and volume data and try to display it in a relatively simple way.
 So games doing strange stuff might visualise strangely.
-In particular, periodic noise isn't handled properly (I tried).
+In particular, periodic noise isn't handled properly.
 - Most of the visualisations don't do FM.
 It's impossible to get volume envelope data for FM, which makes it tricky.
 - If you're playing a file at the opposite speed to which it was